Canine Reflexology is a relatively new concept and based on general reflexology techniques.

 I am sorry to hear that your friends dog has “lagging” hind legs.

 Unfortunately we don’t have any conclusive charts for dogs at the moment as it is a relatively new science.

 We would advise you, if the dog is comfortable with being touched, to still do reflexology to the whole of all four paws.
 As with humans just doing one area is not advised, and reflexology doesn’t cure anything anyway.

 What canine reflexology will achieve is to help promote better health, help the dog relax and increase blood circulation (which can aid faster healing).

 We will keep you updated with any new information on this topic as it becomes available.

-We're passionate about sharing the ancient techniques of Reflexology with every person in the world who wants to better their health, quality of life and that of those around them.
+We're passionate about sharing the ancient techniques of Reflexology with every person that wants to learn them and relax, thank you for visiting our site.